Research and Nature Conservation Internship in Brazil

 • Initial interview with one of our team to gauge your skills, interests, and desired learning outcomes.

-• Accommodation in shared apartment
+• Accommodation in a private, self-catering apartment

-• Assistance with your visa arrangement & other preparations
+• Guidance with your visa arrangement and other preparations

-• An orientation program with your supervisor.
+• Onboarding with your supervisor

-• A reference letter at the end of your internship
+• A certificate of completion at the end of your internship

-• Visa, medical and travel insurance costs for the duration of your placement – must include cover for repatriation
+• Visa and medical/travel insurance costs for the duration of your placement – must include cover for repatriation

-• Meals, drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing)
+• Drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing)

 • Costs for additional excursions or activities